Lymph nodes & spleen, nonlymphoma

 Clinical features

-• May present with a palpable mass or abdominal pain / discomfort
+• Larger lesions may present as a palpable mass with abdominal discomfort

-• Rarely presents with splenic rupture and massive hemorrhage
+• Can rarely be associated with splenic rupture and massive hemorrhage (Front Cardiovasc Med 2022;9:925711)

 Diagnosis